bulla/elm-select-ring/README.md

 # Examples

-1. In-game character selector example.
-See CharacterSelect.elm file.
+1. In-game character selector example using a FocusRing.
+See examples/CharacterSelect.elm file.
-2.
+2. Color picker example using a FocusRing with elm-css.
+See examples/ColorPicker.elm file.
+3. In-game item selector  example using a SelectRing.
+See examples/SelectRing.elm file.

 ## Resources